ChristianCruz117/Game2338-002/GameTesting/GameReview3.md

 button.
 The way the character Bayek climbs was also interesting because it was more fluid.
 For example, when you let the character climb a mountain I did not find the character getting stuck to be pushed in a different direction to climb a certain way.
 Being stealthy is still somewhat the same like hiding in tall grass and climbing to evade enemies.
 One move I found interesting was that, Bayek can now jump off a ledge and shoot someone with his arrow in a slow cinematic way.
+Due to how many Assassin's Creed games there are, I believe the whole way the game is designed is meant to be different so the player can be introduced to something entirely new, and  because of that
+I cannot wait to play Odyssey to see what more Assassin's Creed has to offer.